AbrarShazid/Roommate-Finder-A10/README.md

-# 🏠 RoomMate Finder- Find Your Perfect Roommate
+# 🏠 RoomMate Finder - Find Your Perfect Roommate

-**RoomMate Finder** is a full-stack web application designed to help users find compatible roommates based on preferences such as budget, lifestyle, and location.
-Whether you're moving to a new city or simply looking for someone to share your space, RoomMate Finder makes the process simple, secure, and social.
+**RoomMate Finder** is a full-stack web application built to simplify the process of finding and connecting with potential roommates.
+Whether you're moving into a new city or looking to share your current space, this platform helps you discover suitable matches based on rent, lifestyle, and location.

 ---